EnergyInnovation/eps-us/PEaWHRP_Change_Summary_for_Merge.md

 New {WHM,PEM} Deployment This Year[i,m,cl] =
   MIN( target - post-retirement level,
        retirements + MAX( SoCEMDSiaY * gap-to-ceiling , gap-to-standard ) )
-  where target = MAX(economic ceiling, standards floor)
+  where target = MIN( potential remaining after BAU deployment,
+                      MAX(economic ceiling, standards floor) )
 ```
 Retiring capacity is replaced **in full** (maintenance, not a fresh adoption decision); only genuinely new deployment is rate-limited at `SoCEMDSiaY` (0.2/yr); a binding standard deploys immediately; the outer `MIN` lets a tranche that stops being cost-effective decay by retirement instead of being replaced.
+Both the economic and standards channels are additionally capped at the potential remaining after BAU-case deployment (§3.5a) — a no-op in the US.

 Stocks: `Last Year Deployed Fraction of {WHM,PEM} Potential` = `INTEG(new − retired, 0)`; visible `Deployed Fraction of {WHM,PEM} Potential` = `MIN(1, MAX(0, …))` (clamps are defensive only — documented as such).
 Retirement: `{WHM,PEM} Deployment Retired This Year` = `DELAY FIXED(new deployment, lifetime, 0)`.

+### 3.5a BAU deployment share (added 2026-08-04, inert in the US)

+Some geographies' baselines already drive these measures — the EU's Energy Efficiency Directive being the motivating case.
+Representing that in the potentials themselves would hide it from the model and make near-term acceleration impossible to show, so it is an explicit per-measure input:

+- **New CSV column L** on `PEaWHRP-WMD.csv` and `PEaWHRP-PMD.csv`: `BAU deployed share of potential by end year`. **Zero on every US row.**
+- Long-form reads `{WHM,PEM} BAU Deployed Share by End Year by Row` → remaps `{WHMBDS,PEMBDS} … BAU Deployed Share by End Year[Industry Category,{Waste Heat,Process Efficiency} Measure]`.
+- `{Waste Heat,Process Efficiency} Measure Potential Remaining After BAU Deployment[i,m]` = `1 - BDS * (Time - INITIAL TIME)/(FINAL TIME - INITIAL TIME)` — a linear ramp from zero in the start year to the input value in the final year, expressed in Vensim's own time bounds so it adapts to each geography's run period (US 2025–2050, China 2022–2070, etc.) with no per-region code.
+- Caps both deployment channels, as shown in §3.5.

+**Scope caution for whoever populates a non-US region:** this column must carry only the **non-price** share of baseline policy.
+Price-based baseline policy (the EU ETS) is already inside `BAU Industrial Fuel Cost per Unit Energy`, hence already inside each measure's BAU payback and already restricting the ceiling — putting it here too counts it twice.
+Values are also **not** obtainable from Kermeli et al. (2022): its implementation rates describe an ambitious efficiency scenario, and its reference case does not model measures individually.
+Use the region's own baseline projection (EU Reference Scenario / PRIMES) or a documented judgment.

 ### 3.6 Savings application (the hook into industry energy use)